Keyboard shortcuts

 00b000NONELayer disabled

-The region mask is consumed by feature/radiance opcodes: their contribution is multiplied by region_weight(current_regions, mask).
+The region mask is consumed by feature opcodes: their contribution is multiplied by region_weight(current_regions, mask).

 Blend Modes (3-bit, 8 modes)